scottgigawatt/duplex/README.md

 ## Managing the Project with DSM Container Manager

-To import the Duplex Docker Compose project into the DSM 7.2 Container Manager's Project feature, follow these steps:
+To import this project into the DSM 7.2 Container Manager's Project feature, follow these steps:

 1. SSH into your Synology system.